Jontom01/NarrativeMapper/README.md

 <details>
 <summary><strong>Click to expand</strong></summary>

-- **n_components**: The number of dimensions UMAP reduces the embedding vectors to.
+- **n_components:** The number of dimensions UMAP reduces the embedding vectors to.
 Lower values simplify the data for clustering.

-- **n_neighbors**: Influences UMAP’s balance between local and global structure.
+- **n_neighbors:** Influences UMAP’s balance between local and global structure.
 Higher values emphasize global relationships.

-- **min_cluster_size**: In HDBSCAN, the minimum number of points required to form a cluster.
+- **min_cluster_size:** In HDBSCAN, the minimum number of points required to form a cluster.
 Smaller values allow more granular clusters.

-- **min_samples**: A density sensitivity parameter in HDBSCAN.
+- **min_samples:** A density sensitivity parameter in HDBSCAN.
 Higher values make clustering more conservative.

+- **umap_kwargs:** Allows for input of other UMAP parameters.

+- **hdbscan_kwags:** Allows for input of other HDBSCAN parameters.

-- **chunk_size** *(load_embeddings)*: Number of messages processed per API request to avoid token limits.
+- **chunk_size:** Number of messages processed per API request to avoid token limits.
 Choose smaller values the larger your textual messages are.

-- **max_sample_size** *(summarize)*: Maximum number of comments sampled per cluster for summarization.
+- **max_sample_size:** Maximum number of comments sampled per cluster for summarization.

 </details>